-Ramadan is an important month and if you find yourself travelling to Muslim countries during this period, I share my experience of travelling to 5 destinations during the month of Ramadan and what to expect.
+Ramadan is an important month and if you find yourself travelling to Muslim countries during this period, I share my experience of travelling during Ramadan.
+Having been in 5 destinations during the month of Ramadan, I share my tips and advice on what to expect.

 What is Ramadan?